endElder/endElder.github.io/aboutme.md

 title: About me
 subtitle: Thanks for spending some time on my page
 ---
-Updateding slowly depends on my mood.
+Updated slowly depends on my mood.

 It's Midi here.
 An ordinary one in 8,000,000,000 in the world.